Cornell Brown

-Early years
+Early life

 Born in Englewood, New Jersey, Brown attended E.C.
 Glass in Lynchburg, Virginia.
 He played high school football for the E.C.
 Glass Hilltoppers, and led them to the state championship game in his senior year in 1992, losing to the Bethel High School team.

 College career

 Brown attended Virginia Polytechnic Institute and State University, where he played for coach Frank Beamer's Virginia Tech Hokies football team from 1993 to 1996.
 He earned first-team All-American honors as a defensive end in 1995, and was recognized as a consensus first-team All-American in 1996.
 He was inducted into the Virginia Tech Sports Hall of Fame in 2007.